PsychoAndi/GAReport/README.md

 The class needs a db, a corresponding string with a sql statement, strings with columntitles and widths.
 Optional you can determine a column where a SQLDate is found, the GetData()-routine converts this to a locale date to display.
 There a few more settings in the class, maybe you don't need a footer, then FT_ON can be set to false.
 Per default the report is saved on the desktop, change this in GReport.Init().

+The example app uses eddieselectronics.sqlite.
+The report is displayed in a DesktopHTMLViewer if you want, if not delete the parameter HViewer and it is displayed in the system viewer as long as ShowIt is true.